mercuryseries/laracarte/readme.md

 - Allow a user to find all his neighbor artisans.
 - Allow users to publish tutorials.
-- Create a **Profile model** and a **ProfilesController** Controller in order to have better code.
+- Make a little bit of refactoring by creating a **Profile model** and a **ProfilesController** Controller in order to improve our code quality.
-- Make a little bit of refactoring.
 - Improve the User Interface.
 - Write some tests.